CCBR/RENEE/docs/RNA-seq/build.md

 ## 4. Convert NCBI GFF3 to GTF format

-It is worth noting that RNA-seek comes bundled with a script to convert GFF3 files downloaded from NCBI to GTF file format.
-This convenience script is useful as the `rna-seek build` sub command takes a GTF file as one of its inputs.
+It is worth noting that RENEE comes bundled with a script to convert GFF3 files downloaded from NCBI to GTF file format.
+This convenience script is useful as the `renee build` sub command takes a GTF file as one of its inputs.

 Please note that this script has only been tested with GFF3 files downloaded from NCBI, and _it is **not** recommended to use with GFF3 files originating from other sources like Ensembl or GENCODE_.
 If you are selecting an annotation from Ensembl or GENCODE, please download the GTF file option.